What Happens in a Deep Brain Reorienting (DBR) Therapy Session? A Gentle Guide

 Every DBR therapy session is unique because every nervous system is unique.
 Virtual sessions with Soulful Flow are available across New York, including New York City, Brooklyn, Manhattan, Queens, and the surrounding boroughs, and throughout Massachusetts, including Boston, Cambridge, Brookline, and Newton.

-Gradual Resolution and Closing
+3. Gradual Resolution

 What Makes DBR Different From Talk Therapy and EMDR